MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/technical-reference/GenericRandomErrorPlugin.md

-Provides the ability to fail requests with a random selected error from file containing mocked errors.
+Fails requests with a random selected error from file containing mocked errors.

 ## Plugin instance definition